 - Needle Nose Pliers

-First step in tying the PMC Emerger calls for bending the hook as follows:
+The first step in tying the Plain Mayfly Crooked Emerger calls for bending the hook as follows:

 - Secure the hook on the vise.

-Note: The forward 1/3 of the hook shank is bent at 10 to 20 degrees.
+- Then, using needle-nose pliers, bend the hook as shown above.
+The forward 1/3 of the hook shank should be bent at 10 to 20 degrees.

-In Step 2, build the thread base, and then shape a midge body as follows:
+In this step, you'll build the thread base and then shape a midge body as follows:

 - Begin wrapping a thread base as you would normally do when tying a fishing fly.

-- And then, continue wrapping the thread to shape a midge body on to the rear section of the hook shank (unbent part of the shank)
+- Then, continue wrapping the thread to shape a midge body on to the rear section of the hook shank (the unbent part of the shank).